TourCMS/tourcms-php/README.md

 This array contains the API methods with their timeout values that are recommended by TourCMS.

-If you wish to make changes to these default values simply take the above mentioned default array, adjust the values and provide the newly formed configuration array as a fifth argument to the constructor of `TourCMS`
+If you wish to make changes to these default values simply take the above mentioned default array, adjust the values and provide the newly formed configuration array as a sixth argument to the constructor of `TourCMS`

 ```php